Titan Medical (NASDAQ:TMDI) Shares Gap Up to $0.76

-Titan Medical Inc. (NASDAQ:TMDI)’s stock price gapped up prior to trading on Monday .
+Titan Medical Inc. (NASDAQ:TMDI) shares gapped up before the market opened on Monday .
 The stock had previously closed at $0.76, but opened at $0.93.
-Titan Medical shares last traded at $0.83, with a volume of 62,045 shares changing hands.
+Titan Medical shares last traded at $0.83, with a volume of 62,045 shares traded.

-Titan Medical (NASDAQ:TMDI) last issued its quarterly earnings data on Wednesday, August 12th.
+Titan Medical (NASDAQ:TMDI) last released its earnings results on Wednesday, August 12th.
 The company reported ($0.02) earnings per share (EPS) for the quarter.
-The business had revenue of $10.00 million for the quarter.
+The company had revenue of $10.00 million during the quarter.

 Titan Medical Inc, a research and development stage company, focuses on the design, development, and commercialization of computer-assisted robotic surgical technologies for application in minimally invasive surgery (MIS).
 The company is developing the SPORT Surgical System, a single-port robotic surgical system that comprises a surgeon-controlled patient cart, which includes a 3D vision system and multi-articulating instruments for performing MIS procedures; and a surgeon workstation that provides the surgeon with ergonomic interface to the patient cart and a 3D endoscopic view inside the patient's body during MIS procedures.